RusselKu/CryptoInsight/README.md

 This project implements a **Batch ETL Pipeline** using **Apache Airflow** to extract, transform, and load cryptocurrency data from 3 main APIs.
 The data is stored in **MongoDB** and visualized via a **Django web dashboard**, featuring dedicated routes for each data source and a central overview dashboard.
+It also includes a **Machine Learning component** to predict cryptocurrency price movements.
 Service orchestration is handled with **Docker Compose**.

 ---